caimichael/Project_Euler/README.md

-This is the repository for all of my Project Euler solutions.
+This is the repository for all of my Project Euler solutions (in Python).